The payroll response in a challenging year

 Talk to your global payroll team more and encourage them to share some key learnings -this is an opportunity for global payroll professionals to highlight what they need and air their views on what can be done to improve things.

-Then begin the process of implementing the small steps that can make a difference, like moving towards a cloud environment – you know now that you need to be in the cloud if there is a sudden shift back to remote working, so don’t wait around, get moving on this project.
+Then begin the process of implementing the small steps that can make a difference, like moving towards a cloud environment in 2021 – you know now that you need to be in the cloud if there is a sudden shift back to remote working, so don’t wait around, get moving on this project.

 Using Payslip, we can manage all our payrolls across nine in-country vendors on one platform.
 When the global Covid-19 pandemic arose, it was not an issue from a payroll perspective, and critically getting everyone paid.
 The Payslip platform enabled continuity for our international payroll service including the fast and seamless implementation of the Payslip Employment Self Service during this time.